 - Aquatic restoration activities are estimated to take approximately 8-10-weeks.
-Work within the pond is restricted to the time after CRLF tadpoles are likely to have metamorphosized and before CRLF breeding season and seasonal rains begin (i.e. August 15 October 31). - Upland restoration activities are estimated to take approximately 3-8 weeks.
-Use of herbicide is restricted to August 15 - October 31.
-Vegetation removal taking place prior to September 1 will require a bird survey (survey to be completed by the RCD if required).
+Work within the wetted pond is restricted to the time after CRLF tadpoles are likely to have metamorphosized and before CRLF breeding season and seasonal rains begin (i.e. August 15 October 31). - Upland restoration activities are estimated to take approximately 3-8 weeks.
+Use of herbicide is restricted to August 15 October 31.
+Vegetation removal taking place prior to September 1 will require a bird survey (survey to be coordinated with and completed by the RCD if required). - Work must be completed by October 15.
+Work is allowed from October 15 to October 31 only if there is a 0% chance of rain in the 7-day forecast.